cheng-priv-proj/Minesweeper-in-MIPS32-T3-2021/README.md

-Author: Cheng Li

-Implemented Classic Minesweeper in MIPS 32 assembler.
+Classic Minesweeper in MIPS 32 assembler.